YukonWRB/AquaCache/README.md

 # What's the AquaCache package about?

-The AquaCache R package is a collection of functions that facilitate the creation of a postgres database (the AquaCache), loads data to this database, retrieves it, and performs checks on the data.
+The AquaCache R package is a collection of functions that facilitate the creation of a postgres database (the aquacache), loads data to this database, retrieves it, and performs checks on the data.
 It integrates the Water Survey of Canada's realtime (5 minute) hydrometric data with published historical daily means, and facilitates the automated import of data from a variety of sources.

 In addition, the package provides functions for the creation and administration of a snow survey database as well as a database intended for instrument maintenance/calibration records.